LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 Structures
-The first step in building a new type is often to organize the elements it needs into a data structure, a struct:
+The first step in building a new type is often to organize the elements it needs into a data structure.

+The most basic C++ representations of a data structure is a struct.

+General struct syntax:

 struct [structure tag] {
    member definition;